gbmhunter/blog/content/electronics/components/potentiometers-and-rheostats/_index.md

 How do we choose the value of `\(R_{taper}\)`?
 A good rule-of-thumb is to pick a value which is about 10-20% of the potentiometers total resistance.
 For example, for a `\(10k\Omega\)` linear potentiometer, you would choose a tapering resistance of `\(1{-}2k\Omega\)`.
 The below graph shows the response of potentiometers with tapering resistors.
 The tapering resistor's resistance is 10% of the potentiometers (e.g. if it was a `\(10k\Omega\)` pot, the tapering resistor would be `\(1k\Omega\)`).
 In the case of the log-antilog circuit, both tapering resistors have a resistance of 10% `\(R_{POT}\)`.
 In the case of the log and antilog circuits, the responses are also compared to the "ideal" responses (see [The Ideal Logarithmic Taper Equation Section](#the-ideal-logarithmic-taper-equation) for more on how this is calculated):

-{{% img src="tapering-resistor-plots.png" width="800px" caption="Plot showing the response of a tapering resistor (approx. log) vs. an ideal log pot (with y_m = 0.1).
+{{% figure src="tapering-resistor-plots.png" width="800px" caption="Plot showing the response of a tapering resistor (approx. log) vs. an ideal log pot (with y_m = 0.1).
 Whilst it doesn't match that closely, this level of precision is good enough for many applications!" %}}

 Not bad for 1 or 2 additional resistors!
 And while yes, you can clearly see differences between the tapering resistor circuit and the ideal responses, in many applications this is close enough (also remembering that many "properly" tapered pots will have similar amounts of difference to an ideal response).